 The answer, as you likely know, is NO.

 So if that much capability is in the hands of so many, the next fact might be disturbing.
 The percentage of owners of new cameras as listed in the last three years who have used the video capability more than twice is less than 10%.
 Yes, less than 10% of folks with perfectly capable video cameras have used them more than twice.
+These are cameras that are capable of such good quality video that they could allow you to train yourslef to become a professional and work for someone like this Portland videographer.
 We see more photographs being posted than ever before and there are lots and lots of videos being posted as well, mostly from smartphones and point of view (POV) cameras, and some from dedicated video cameras.

 Videography is different from photography to be certain, but for some people the differences appear separated by quantum leaps and the differences really aren’t that big.
 So why is that?